-9. The Board is responsible to:

-- (a) annually review and either approve or require revisions to the mandates of the Board and each Board committee, position descriptions, the code of business conduct and ethics (the "Code") and all other policies of the Corporation (collectively the "Governance Documents"); - (b) take reasonable steps to satisfy itself that each director, the CEO and the executive officers are: - (i) performing their duties ethically; - (ii) conducting business on behalf of the Corporation in accordance with the requirements and the spirit of the Governance Documents; - (iii) fostering a culture of integrity throughout the Corporation; and - (c) arrange, on the advice of the Audit Committee, for the Governance Documents to be publicly disclosed.

-- 10. The Board is responsible, with the assistance of the Audit Committee, to: - (a) approve and implement a disclosure policy which provides for disclosure and communications practices governing the Corporation; and - (b) approve and maintain a process for the Corporation's stakeholders to contact the independent directors directly with concerns and questions regarding the Corporation.
+- (c) appoint a chair of each committee to: - (i) provide leadership to the committee; - (ii) manage the affairs of the committee; and - (iii) ensure that the committee functions effectively in fulfilling its duties to the Board and the Corporation; and - (d) regularly receive and consider reports and recommendations of each committee, in particular: - (i) Audit Committee reports and recommendations, particularly with respect to the Corporation's annual audit; and - (ii) Investment Committee recommendations regarding investment opportunities presented to it by the Corporation's management. - 8.
+The Board is responsible to appoint the Chief Executive Officer (the "CEO"). - 9.
+The Board is responsible to: - (a) annually review and either approve or require revisions to the mandates of the Board and each Board committee, position descriptions, the code of business conduct and ethics (the "Code") and all other policies of the Corporation (collectively the "Governance Documents"); - (b) take reasonable steps to satisfy itself that each director, the CEO and the executive officers are: - (i) performing their duties ethically; - (ii) conducting business on behalf of the Corporation in accordance with the requirements and the spirit of the Governance Documents; - (iii) fostering a culture of integrity throughout the Corporation; and - (c) arrange, on the advice of the Audit Committee, for the Governance Documents to be publicly disclosed. - 10.
+The Board is responsible, with the assistance of the Audit Committee, to approve and implement a disclosure policy which provides for disclosure and communications practices governing the Corporation. - 11.
+The Board is responsible for: - (a) reviewing departures from the Code; - (b) providing or denying waivers from the Code; and - (c) disclosing departures from the Code including by filing required material change reports for material departures from the Code containing: - (i) the date of the departure; - (ii) the parties involved;